Statutes of the Austro-Arab Chamber of Commerce

 - The promoter of appropriate events

-- By promoting commercial and social contacts
+- The promoter of commercial and social contacts

 The Chamber is, in particular, intended to develop the following commercial, cultural and social activities: